vardhanvarri/WiDS-An_Intro_To_RL/README.md

 Please find the Google Drive link below and also in the about section for the resources for week1 ( later weeks will be uploaded soon ). https://drive.google.com/drive/folders/1LWElILfxMi8OHKHUY-REkn8YgQ7ANWot?usp=sharing

-## Resources
+# Resources

 We will be mainly following the below books:

-1.Sutton & Barto for the theoretical aspects of Reinforcement Learning.
+1.**Sutton & Barto** for the theoretical aspects of Reinforcement Learning.

-2.Grokking Reinforcement Learning by Miguel Morales for the implementation details.
+2.**Grokking Reinforcement Learning by Miguel Morales** for the implementation details.

 ## Tentative Schedule